feast-dev/feast/docs/reference/feature-servers/python-feature-server.md

 ## How to configure Authentication and Authorization ?

-TODO add the section for that
+Please refer the [page](./../../../docs/getting-started/concepts/permission.md) for more details on how to configure authentication and authorization.